Do you live in one of the best places in Idaho?

 Wrapping Up The Best Places When It Comes To Living In Idaho

 If you’re looking at areas in Idaho with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

-Meridian made a strong showing to take in the overall number one spot for 2018.
+Meridian made a strong showing to take in the overall number one spot for the best place to live in Idaho for 2019.

 Best Towns To Live In Idaho